cla-cif/english-with-claudia/README.md

 ### Content

-- The text was partially taken from [My Enlish Theacher Tom](https://www.myenglishteachertom.com/)
+- The text was partially taken from [My English Teacher Tom](https://www.myenglishteachertom.com/)
 - CSS backbone was taken from  [Kevin Powell tutorials](https://www.youtube.com/watch?v=bn-DQCifeQQ)
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
 - Fonts from [Google Fonts](https://fonts.google.com/)